Inferring Scientific Cross-Document Coreference and Hierarchy with Definition-Augmented Relational Reasoning: Experiments

-\paragraph{Generating definitions} As described earlier (§\ref{sec:method}) we used a RAG process for definition generation.
-For each definition generation iteration we retrieve the relevant papers, using \texttt{mxbai-embed-large-v1} \cite{emb2024mxbai,li2023angle} as an embedding model with state-of-the-art performance.
-We use the \texttt{Chroma DB}\footnote{ \url{https://github.com/chroma-core/chroma}} open-source vector database for fast retrieval using approximate nearest neighbor search.
-We rerank retrieved results with a cross-encoder (\texttt{mxbai-rerank-large-v1}\footnote{ \url{mixedbread.ai/docs/reranking/models}}).
-Results are then finally fed into the definition generation model, for which we use \texttt{Mixtral 8x7B}, a mixture of experts LLM \cite{Jiang2024MixtralOE}.
-We employ this method to produce singleton definitions for each individual mention and relational definitions (see Figures \ref{figure:singelton_def_generation_prompt}-\ref{figure:relational_def_generation_prompt} for specific prompts). \paragraph{Finetuning with definitions} We train models both with the inclusion of definitions and without them.
+We train models both with the inclusion of definitions and without them.
 As base models, we report results for fine-tuning \textsc{Mistral-7B}\footnote{To check generalizablity of our results beyond Mistral, we also conduct a brief ablation experiment with another recent open source LLM \cite{abdin2024phi}.
 We observe similar overall trends.
-See Tables (\ref{tab:Hierarchy_all}, \ref{tab:Hierarchy_hard20}, \ref{tab:Hierarchy_hard10}, \ref{tab:co-ref_all}, \ref{tab:co-ref_hard_20}, \ref{tab:co-ref_hard_10}) in appendix.} \cite{Jiang2023Mistral7}, and \textsc{Longformer} \cite{Beltagy2020Longformer} which was used originally in \citet{cattanscico}.
+See Tables \ref{tab:Hierarchy_all}--\ref{tab:co-ref_hard_10} in Appendix.} \cite{Jiang2023Mistral7}, and \textsc{Longformer} \cite{Beltagy2020Longformer} which was used originally in \citet{cattanscico}.
 We augment the original data to inject a definition for every mention.
 For \textsc{Mistral-7B} we construct a prompt (Figure \ref{figure:finetuning_mistral_classification}) following the ChatML\footnote{ \url{github.com/openai/openai-python/blob/release-v0.28.0/chatml.md}} format.
 For Longformer the input is processed as follows.
 For each mention $m1, m2$ and its corresponding paragraph, mention markers <m> and </m> surrounding the mention are used for obtaining a mention representation.
 We insert additional <def> and </def> markers surrounding each definition $d_{m_1}, d_{m_2}$.
-Finally we concatenate all the above with the separation tokens <s> and </s> separating each mention (See Figure \ref{figure:Longformer_format}).
+Finally we concatenate all the above with the separation tokens <s> and </s> separating each mention (See prompt in Figure \ref{figure:Longformer_format}).